 Less information

-We’re ready to answer any of your questions, call or ask us below
+Ready to answer all of your questions.
+Call or ask us below